Learn how to not jeopardize the parent school relationship when communicating change to your families.

-Change Management for School Leaders - How To Prep Your Staff For Change
+Change Management for School Leaders - How To Prepare Your Staff For Change

-Communicating change to your school staff, families and community is always hard, especially if you’re changing to a new CMS or new parent communication tools.
-Here are five tips to help communicate change.
+Communicating change to your school staff, families and community is always hard, especially if you’re changing to a new school CMS website.
+Learn five school leaders tips for improving communication about change.

 A friend of mine worked for a popular insurance company.
 The company said there was a big change coming that would affect the agent’s compensation.
 They would be flying everyone to their hub in Oklahoma to talk about the change.
 The agents started to panic and be worried.
 If it was a good change they would have sent it in an email—this was going to be a big deal!

 The trip was three nights and two days of dinners and meetings, and on the morning everyone was supposed to fly home, the insurance company was going to announce the big change.
 My friend reported that every night was a cocktail hour with an open bar (this was the early 2000’s) followed by a dinner with unlimited wine.
 When it came time for the big announcement, none of the agents were nervous, no one was upset.
 The big announcement was that the company was taking away the base salary and paying everyone full commission.
 One might think that losing the security of a base salary would make the agents upset, but instead they were subdued and hungover.
 Silently, they all signed their new compensation packages.

 Even though this method of communicating change management worked for the insurance company, it’s not entirely realistic—or legal—that companies, and school districts can provide an open bar to their staff anytime they want to communicate a big or small change.
 Placing a high importance of communication in schools—and the communication of change, is crucial, and needs to have a well thought out strategy.

 There are five outcomes that an individual needs to achieve for the change to be successful.
 In order for someone to achieve these five outcomes, the change needs to be communicated effectively.
 There is an acronym to help remember what people need to change:

 Knowledge on how to change